 Saturday 7th December – Chrystal Waters Eco Village 8.30am – 1pm 65 Kilcoy Lane Conondale, Qld

 It’s so much fun giving permission to yourself to play, as an adult I find that my creativity is often hampered by the desire to deliver a perfect ‘result’.
-Initially when I started dyeing I was frugal with all my decisions, […]
+Initially when I started dyeing I was frugal with all […]

 ‘Life’ is the leaves which shape and nourish a plant, but ‘art’ is the flower which embodies its meaning.
 (Charles Rennie Mackintosh).

 To purchase any of the scarves pictured below click on the image and it will take you to my online shop.